tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/instance-sync.md

 ## Spawn a new node

-What we are going to do now is to create a completely new/blank node which does not have any files/configuration from the colors contract cluster but still get it to become a clone of that cluster eventually.
+What we are going to do now is to create a completely new/blank node that does not have any files/configuration from the colors contract cluster but still get it to become a clone of that cluster eventually.
 To make this work, the new node must have the following information:

 1. The [contract id](contract-context) of the existing contract.
 2. The IP/domain address and the peer port of at least one of the existing nodes.
-3. At least one public key of the existing UNL nodes (this does not ncessaraily need to be the same node as [2]).
+3. At least one public key of the existing UNL nodes (this does not necessarily need to be the same node as [2]).

-When the new node is created, it is capable of using the limited information available to it and discover the existing contract cluster and sync with it.
+When the new node is created, it is capable of using the limited information available to it, discovering the existing contract cluster, and syncing with it.
 So the expectation is for the new node to eventually behave exactly the same as existing nodes and execute the same contract code.

 However, even if the new node becomes a "clone", it should be noted that the existing nodes will not know about the new node and hence will not include it in their UNL.
 We should be able to see this via the new node's contract log output indicating its UNL status.